palantir/log4j-sniffer/README.md

 Examples:
 Delete all findings nested beneath /path/to/dir that are owned by foo and contain findings that match both classFileMd5 and jarFileObfuscated.

-log4j-sniffer delete /path/to/dir --dry-run=false --directory-owner ^/path/to/dir/.*:foo --finding-match classFileMd5 --finding-match jarFileObfuscated
+log4j-sniffer delete /path/to/dir --dry-run=false --filepath-owner ^/path/to/dir/.*:foo --finding-match classFileMd5 --finding-match jarFileObfuscated

 Flags:
       --archive-open-mode string                             Supported values: